- August 23, 2012

 AVSEQ is an audio-visual sequencer puzzle game.
 Connect falling atoms to unlock near-endless varieties of music at each stage.
 Every level of AVSEQ is a music sequencer with 2.2300745198530623×10^43 possible audio permutations, that's 22 tredecillion in total.
 No, we're not making those numbers up.
 We actually did the math.
 This is a generative music game designed by procedural systems wizard Tom…

-The music in Avseq has received mixed reviews, with many players finding it to be a disorganized jumble of sounds rather than cohesive melodies, often leading to a dull experience.
-While some appreciate the concept of music generation tied to gameplay, the execution falls short, with complaints about clunky controls and a lack of memorable tunes.
-Overall, the music is described as uninspiring and not integral to the enjoyment of the game, suggesting that players might be better off muting it and focusing on the puzzle elements instead.
+The music in Avseq has received mixed reviews, with many players finding it to be a disjointed collection of sounds rather than cohesive melodies.
+While some appreciate the concept of music generation tied to gameplay, others criticize the execution, describing the music as dull and uninspiring, often leading to a lack of engagement.
+Overall, the game may appeal to fans of minimalist downtempo music, but many feel it falls short of expectations for a music-centric experience.

 “Concept is interesting, break blocks, make sounds appear, which creates music.”